alekshaecky/SuckItUpCollabFork/README.md

 If you have any Mac spefic issues, post in Discord and ping Jesse B. who has offered to help.

-## 5. Getting the 450 Project for the first time
+## 5. Getting the MART450 Project for the first time

-You will be asked to authenticate along this process.
+You will be asked to authenticate during this process.
 Use your email/username and password.
-If that doesn't work, use the Access Token for your password.
+If using the password does not work, use the Access Token instead of your password.

-If you haven' done so:
+To get the code for the first time, you need to "clone" the repository.

+You need a URL to the repository for this.
 1. Go to the Repository for the class code at https://github.com/MART450Spring/SuckItUpGame
 1. Click the green **Code** button and copy the HTTPS URL.